Masons' Arms – Sunderland

 Scott Brothers & Co – plate 2

-Another Scott version of the transfer appears on the large mug below, likely 1840s, and also on a small jug (last photo).
-NB there are no printed factory marks on these items, but the flower transfers on the mug are typical of Scott's Pottery.
+Another Scott version of the transfer appears on the large mug below, likely 1840s.
+NB there are no printed factory marks on this item, but the flower transfers on the mug are typical of Scott's Pottery.

 A much more degraded version of the transfer appears on the larger Scott jug below, from circa 1860.